Watch The Matrix online: our streaming guide for every movie

 Watch the original Matrix Trilogy online

 Handily, the original trilogy (The Matrix, The Matrix Reloaded, and The Matrix Revolutions) are all on HBO Max too.
 Better yet, they're showing in 4K, a noticeable upgrade on the original DVDs for sure!
-I watched the first one for the first time in years last night and am delighted to report that a lot of the effects and fight sequences still really hold up and will seriously whet your appetite for the new movie.
-Will the infamously baffling end of the second movie fare any better this time around?
-I'll find out tonight.
+I watched the first one for the first time in years recently and am delighted to report that a lot of the effects and fight sequences still really hold up and will seriously whet your appetite for the new movie.

 What about The Animatrix?

 Ah yes, well met fellow Matrix fan.
 This 100-minute collection of animated shorts is a great watch for fans of the series.
-With multiple stories, all favoring different animation styles, all set in the Matrix universe, they add some extra flavor to the movie's world.
+With multiple stories set in the Matrix universe, all favoring different animation styles, they add some extra flavor to the movie's world.
 It's far from essential plot wise, so don't worry about watching it first if you just want to dive into the main movies.
 The CGI piece in it was pretty mind-blowing back in 2003 just so you know.

 How long will Matrix Resurrections be on HBO Max?